⚠ Notice – The latest updates on the evolving COVID-19 policies and resources for the campus community.

 • Some students get part-time jobs while in D.C.

-• Some students apply for internships.
+• Some students apply for paid internships.
 Internships in Washington, D.C. are extremely competitive, especially those that offer funding.

 • Some employers may offer a stipend for commuting.
 Apply for internships early to increase your chance of obtaining an internship, whether paid or unpaid.